subhaanelburz/Tasks_subhaan_elburz/Task1/README.md

     - DASHManager
     - FlatUnityCanvas

-4. To test the scene in unity, first set the play mode to use the Meta XR Simulator, then press play, which should open the Meta XR Simulator, which will allow you to test the video player without using a VR headset
+4. To test the scene in Unity, first set the play mode to use the Meta XR Simulator, then press play, which should open the Meta XR Simulator, which will allow you to test the video player without using a VR headset

 5. If testing on an actual Meta VR headset, go to file -> Build and Run -> Save .apk file -> Install .apk file on headset -> Open and test .apk file on VR Headset